 Any google search will bring up conflicting answers to the question of whether or not you’re able to ride while pregnant which is what makes this a contentious issue.
 Some people will say of course while others will say certainly not.
 The truth, however, lies somewhere between the two.
-Certainly when you’re in the early stages of pregnancy there’s absolutely no reason at all while you can’t continue to ride.
-In fact a lot of horse riding mothers-to-be (as well as non-horse riding mothers-to-be) won’t know they’re pregnant immediately so will naturally continue riding.
+Certainly, when you’re in the early stages of pregnancy there’s absolutely no reason at all while you can’t continue to ride.
+In fact, a lot of horse riding mothers-to-be (as well as non-horse riding mothers-to-be) won’t know they’re pregnant immediately so will naturally continue riding.

 Horseback riding during the 1st trimester of pregnancy

-During the first three months of pregnancy the fetus and the uterus are protected by the pelvis which will greatly reduce the risk of direct trauma to either the fetus or the uterus.
+During the first three months of pregnancy, the fetus and the uterus are protected by the pelvis which will greatly reduce the risk of direct trauma to either the fetus or the uterus.
 That said though there is always a risk of falling off regardless of how experienced a rider you are and while the fetus would have some level of protection from a fall, your injuries may have an impact on the health of the fetus.
-If any injuries you sustained during a fall require you to have a general anaesthetic then that would sadly increase the chances of a miscarriage.
+If any injuries you sustained during a fall require you to have a general anesthetic then that would sadly increase the chances of a miscarriage.

 Horseback riding during the 2nd trimester of pregnancy

-After your first trimester the fetus will move further up in your abdomen where the level of protection is less than it is during the first trimester.
+After your first trimester, the fetus will move further up in your abdomen where the level of protection is less than it is during the first trimester.
 This makes the act of horse riding much risky than it was in the early stages of your pregnancy.

 One thing that you may not have considered is how your balance will impact on your horse.
 As you move towards your third trimester your muscles and joints will start to loosen up as they ready themselves for the birth.
 You might think that that won’t make any difference to your balance but the relaxin (the hormone that your body releases to help loosen up your muscles and joints) will relax the muscles you use to keep yourself upright in the saddle.
 I’m not saying that you won’t be able to sit up straight but what I am saying is that your balance will be offset and your horse will have to work harder to carry you while also constantly having to re-stabilize himself to compensate for the change in balance.